ept/blog/scaling.md

 [actively discouraged](https://postgres.heroku.com/blog/past/2013/11/22/connection_limit_guidance/).

 In a fast-growing app, it doesn't take long before you reach a few hundred connections.
-Each instance of your Rails (or whatever) app uses one, or even several if using a connection pool.
-Each background worker that needs to access the database uses one.
-Adding more boxes running your application is fairly easy if they are stateless, but every box you add means more connections.
+Each instance of your Rails app (or whatever you're using) uses at least one.
+Each background worker process that needs to access the database uses one.
+Adding more machines running your application is fairly easy if they are stateless, but every machine you add means more connections.

 Partitioning (sharding) and read replicas probably won't help you with your connection limit, unless you can somehow load-balance requests so that all the requests for a particular partition are handled by a particular server instance.
-A better bet is to use a [connection pooler](https://wiki.postgresql.org/wiki/PgBouncer), or to write your own data access layer which wraps database access behind an API.
+A better bet is to use a [connection pooler](https://wiki.postgresql.org/wiki/PgBouncer), or to write your own data access layer which wraps database access behind an internal API.

 That's all doable, but it doesn't seem a particularly valuable use of your time when you're also trying to iterate on product features.
 And every additional service you deploy is another thing that